cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/home-server-infrastructure.md

 ## Btrfs File Structure

+As a next step, we'll set up the Btrfs file structure.
+Btrfs is a modern Linux filesystem known for its advanced features such as subvolumes, snapshots, compression, and copy-on-write.
+These features make it well-suited for home server setups where you want easy backups and efficient storage management.

-As a next step we'll set-up the Btrfs file structure.
-First let's perform a few analysis commands on our current mounted Btrfs volume:
+First, let's run a few commands to analyze our currently mounted Btrfs volume:

 ```bash
 findmnt -no FSTYPE /mnt/luks_btrfs_volume